Strepsiptera: Males

 Males of the Strepsiptera have wings, legs, eyes, and antennae, though their mouthparts cannot be used for feeding.
 Many have mouthparts modified into sensory structures.
-To the uninitiated the males superficially look like flies.
+The males bear a superficial resemblance to flies.
 The forewings are modified into small club-shaped structures called halteres, which sense gyroscopic information.
 A similar organ exists in flies, though in that group the hindwings are modified instead, and the two groups are thought to have independently evolved the structures.
 The hindwings are generally fan-shaped, and have strongly reduced venation.
 The antennae are flabellate, and are covered in specialised chemoreceptors, likely to detect females over long distances.

-Adult male Strepsiptera have eyes unlike those of any other insect, resembling the schizochroal eyes found in the trilobite group known as the Phacopina.
-Instead of a compound eye consisting of hundreds to thousands of ommatidia, that each produce a pixel of the entire image - the strepsipteran eyes consist of only a few dozen "eyelets" that each produce a complete image.
+Adult male Strepsiptera have eyes unlike those of any other insect, resembling the eyes found in the trilobite group Phacopina.
+Instead of a compound eye consisting of hundreds to thousands of ommatidia, that each produce a pixel of the entire image, the strepsipteran eyes consist of only a few dozen "eyelets" that each produce a complete image.
 These eyelets are separated by cuticle and/or setae, giving the cluster eye as a whole a blackberry-like appearance.

 Females

-The females of Stylopidia, which includes all 97% of all described strepsipteran species and all modern strepsipteran families except Mengenillidae and Bahiaxenidae, are not known to leave their hosts and are neotenic in form, lacking wings, legs, and eyes, but have a well sclerotised cephalothorax (fused head and thorax).
-Adult female mengenillids are wingless but are free living and somewhat mobile with legs and small eyes, this is probably also true for the bahiaxenids, though this has not been observed.
+The females of Stylopidia, which includes 97% of all described strepsipteran species and all modern strepsipteran families except Mengenillidae and Bahiaxenidae, are not known to leave their hosts and are neotenic in form, lacking wings, legs, and eyes, but have a well sclerotised cephalothorax (fused head and thorax).
+Adult female mengenillids are wingless but are free living and somewhat mobile with legs and small eyes.
+This is probably also true for the bahiaxenids, though this has not been observed.

 Larvae

 Newly hatched primary (first instar) larvae are on average 230 μm in length, smaller than many single-celled organisms.
-They are highly mobile with well developed stemmata eyes, which are able to distinguish color.
+They are highly mobile with well developed stemmata, which are able to distinguish color.
 The underside of the body is covered in minute hair-like structures (microtrichia), which allow the larvae to stick to wet surfaces via capillary action.
 At the back of the body are well developed large bristle-like cerci, which are attached to muscles, which allow the larvae to jump.
 The tarsal segment of their legs have structures which allow them to cling to their hosts.
 Later larval instars which develop inside the host are completely immobile.